Banbury and Cheltenham Direct Railway: Bourton-on-the-Water

 The comparative ease with which the Chipping Norton Railway scheme took shape appears to have encouraged thoughts of constructing a similar branch line to Bourton-on-the-Water, located just over 6 mi westward from Chipping Norton Junction.
 The Oxford, Worcester and Wolverhampton Railway (OW&WR) was friendly to this proposal, and voted £3,500 towards the subscription list of the provisional Bourton-on-the-Water Railway Company.
+(Note: Subscription by the OW&WR of £3,000 only was authorised in the eventual Bourton-on-the-Water Railway Act 1860.)
 It was submitted to Parliament in the 1860 session and obtained its authorising act of Parliament, the Bourton-on-the-Water Railway Act 1860 (23 & 24 Vict. c. lxxxii), on 14 June 1860.

 Capital of the new company was £30,000.
 Land acquisition proved to be exceptionally difficult, with many landowners holding out for unreasonable remuneration, but otherwise the construction, undertaken by Sir Morton Peto, was straightforward.

 Captain J. H. Rich of the Board of Trade inspected the line for the necessary approval for passenger operation on 14 February 1862 and was satisfied.
 Extension to Cheltenham was evidently already under consideration, for Rich received an assurance that turntables would be erected at the projected terminus of the line, Cheltenham, or at Bourton-on-the-Water "in case it shall remain as the Terminal station of the branch".
 Passenger operation commenced on 1 March 1862, with goods traffic starting a few days later.
 There were four round trips daily, most trains operating as mixed.